East Coast Gear Supply

 Product Install Instructions

-05+ Tacoma, 4Runner, and FJ Cruiser Differential Removal Instructions
+Q: 05+ Tacoma, 4Runner, and FJ Cruiser Front Differential Removal Instructions

 We now have the 05+ 8'' Clamshell diffs available as cores to build and send out.
-Do to this we have had some requests for a write up on removing the front diff.
-Seems everyone is comfortable pulling the rear diff.
-Front is just as easy we like it more since we don't have to bleed brakes.
-Here is a writeup for all interested.
+Due to this, we have had some requests for a write up on removing the front diff.
+It seems everyone is comfortable pulling the rear diff.
+Front is just as easy.
+We like it more since we don't have to bleed brakes.
+Here is a write up for all interested.

 Tool List: